Memorial Day Vacationers & Driving Risks in North Carolina

 NCDOT in partnership with the North Carolina Governor’s Highway Safety Program began the “Booze It & Lose It” initiative to combat the dangers of drinking and driving, which significantly increase during Memorial Day.
 Local police forces in Buncombe, Brunswick, Columbus, Forsyth, Guilford, Mecklenburg, New Hanover, Robeson, and Wake County will be employing mobile stations called BATMobiles that contain Intoxilyzer 5000 breath test units for measuring blood alcohol levels.
 Since 1994, an estimated 8,500 people have died in accidents involving alcohol across the state.

-“Watch For Me NC”
+“Watch for Me NC”

-Across the U.S., pedestrian fatalities have increasing.
+Across the U.S., pedestrian fatalities have increased.
 Between 2007 and 2016, the number of pedestrian deaths rose by 27%.
 “Watch For Me NC” is a statewide program that promotes bicycle and pedestrian safety, which received a Special Achievement Award in 2017.
 Approximately 33 communities across the state have participated in educational programs.

 State authorities want to remind drivers that North Carolina is averaging over 1,000 bicycle crashes involving motor vehicles annually, with over 20 fatalities.
-The focus this year is centered on reducing distractions among both drivers and pedestrians walking near traffic, a definite danger come Memorial Day.
+The focus this year is centered on reducing distractions among both drivers and pedestrians walking near traffic, a definite danger comes Memorial Day.

 North Carolina State Highway Patrol

 Bill Grey, an NC highway patrol commander, says that although they hope people have an enjoyable holiday, safety should remain a priority.
 Troopers will be continuously monitoring the I-95 corridor, which has been a route with a significant number of crashes.
 They will be focusing primarily on enforcing seatbelt laws, speeding, and drunk driving.